fuhsjr00/bug.n/doc/Default_configuration.md

 > The interval in milliseconds, in which the session will be automatically saved to especially support the recovery of window states after bug.n unintentionally quits.

+`Config_monitorDisplayChangeMessages=1`
+> If true (`=1`) bug.n reacts on `WM_DISPLAYCHANGE` system messages asking to
+reset the monitor configuration, e. g. if a monitor is dis-/connected or the monitor resolution is changed.